aiqinxuancai/ChatGPTSharp/README.md

 * The initialization method of ChatGPTClient adds a request timeout setting and changes the default timeout time from 20 seconds to 60 seconds.

 ### 1.0.9 20230307
-* Using TikTokSharp to calculate token count, fixing the issue of inaccurate token calculation.
+* Using TiktokenSharp to calculate token count, fixing the issue of inaccurate token calculation.

 ### 1.0.8 20230304
 * token algorithm fix